 This section summarises the key findings from our DFES forecasts.

-These are unchanged from our December 2020 update.
-Heating 26° All the forecast values in our DFES are for the SP Distribution network covering Central and Southern Scotland; they are not forecasts for the whole of Scotland or the UK, or the transmission network8.
-Figure 1 | Overview of the ESO's 2020 Future Energy Scenarios
+All the forecast values in our DFES are for the SP Distribution network covering Central and Southern Scotland; they are not forecasts for the whole of Scotland or the UK, or the transmission network.